nikiyaw/DataAnalysis_SQL/2_starting_with_data.md

-# Formulate questions that can be answered using the data available.

 ## Question 1: Are there any products that are in shortage (ordered amount is larger than stock level)?
 If so, how much more should we order to keep up with the orders?